General Dentistry in Calgary

 Gums form a seal around your teeth and keep out bacteria.
 That’s why they deserve as much care as your teeth.
 If you do not take good care of your gums, you could end up suffering from gum disease and losing your teeth.
 The bacteria found in tartar and plaque cause gum disease; however, you can prevent the diseases by taking good care of your gums.

-At East Village Dental, we’re a reputable inner-city dental clinic that provides high-quality dental care in Calgary to all our patients.
+At East Village Dental, we’re a reputable inner-city dental clinic that provides high-quality general dentistry services in Calgary to all our patients.
 We employ a preventative approach to dental care and believe that healthy smiles are a result of dentists and patients working together.
-We offer cosmetic, children, and sedation dentistry.
+We offer cosmetic, children, and general dentistry.

 Ways to Keep Your Gums Healthy